acdemiralp/astrid/README.md

-# astrid
+### Astrid
 A relativistic ray tracing server and end-user application built on Astray.

-// TODO:
-- +1 -1 for position, rotation, bounds.
-- Clean up client condition variable.
-- Server does not ever reset bounds.
+### Next Steps
-- A metric change invalidates all parameters, including the background image and bounds.
+- Fix: Window: A metric change invalidates all parameters.
+When bounds are selected off, send empty AABB4 once.
-- Interaction.
+- Implement: Keyboard + mouse interaction.
+- Implement: Increment / decrement for position, rotation and bounds.